Augmentations, annuli, and Alexander polynomials: Flow loops, flow lines, and holomorphic curves

-Let $M_{K}$ denote the knot complement Lagrangian that is obtained by applying Lagrange surgery along the intersection $L_{K}\cap \R^{3}=K$\footnote{There are two ways of performing Lagrange surgery, which might not be even isotopic.
-Nevertheless, the two versions of $M_K$ induce the same augmentations (which could be seen from the relation between $\epsilon_{L_K}$ and $\epsilon_{M_K}$ mentioned in the proof of Lemma \ref{epsilon LK v epsilon MK}) below, so we do not need to distinguish them in this paper.}.
-Then $M_{K}$ is diffeomorphic to $\R^{3}\setminus K$.
-See \cite{MakWu} for a description of Lagrangian surgery on a clean intersection, and for the fact that if the intersection locus is connected, then the result of surgery on two exact Lagrangians can also be made exact.
+Let $M_{K}$ denote the knot complement Lagrangian that is obtained by applying Lagrange surgery along the intersection $L_{K}\cap \R^{3}=K$, which cuts out $\epsilon$-neighborhoods of the knot in the two Lagrangians and glues them together.\footnote{There are two ways of performing Lagrange surgery, which do not give locally Hamiltonian isotopic Lagrangians.
+Nevertheless, the two versions of $M_K$ induce the same augmentations (which could be seen from the relation between $\epsilon_{L_K}$ and $\epsilon_{M_K}$ mentioned in the proof of Lemma \ref{epsilon LK v epsilon MK} below), so we can use either one for the purposes of this paper.} Then $M_{K}$ is diffeomorphic to $\R^{3}\setminus K$.
+See \cite{MakWu} for a description of Lagrange surgery on a clean intersection, and for the fact that if the intersection locus is connected, then the result of surgery on two exact Lagrangians can also be made exact.

-Recall from Section \ref{ssec:dynAlex} that $f$ is an $S^1$-valued Morse function on the complement of a tubular neighborhood of the knot $K\subset S^3$.
-Using the tubular neighborhood, we extend $f$ to $S^3\setminus K$ by making it approximately constant along rays in that neighborhood.
-Let $d\theta$ be a constant $1$-form on $S^{1}$ and $\eta_M=f^{\ast}d\theta$.
-Note that

-where $m$ is a meridian circle of $K$.
-Assume that $\infty = S^3 \setminus \R^3$ is not a critical point of $f$.
-When we pick a metric $g$ and consider the vector field dual to $\eta_M$, we will assume that $\infty$ has a neighborhood that does not contain periodic points of the gradient vector field, or points in gradient flow lines connecting critical points of consecutive indices.
-Given $\delta>0$, write $\Md$ for the Lagrangian that is obtained by applying to $M_K$ the non-exact symplectomorphism of $T^{\ast}(\R^{3}\setminus K)$ given by

-Note that $\Md$ is graphical outside of a small neighborhood of $K$, namely it is the graph of the $1$-form $\delta\,\eta_M$.
-Given our assumptions on $f$, we know that the $1$-form $\eta_M$ is transverse to the $0$-section and that it has no critical points of index 0 or 3.